Dong Quai (Angelica sinensis)

 Important Drug interactions

-WARFARIN: documented INR elevation case reports — significant clinical concern; avoid combination or monitor closely.
+Warfarin: documented INR elevation case reports — significant clinical concern; avoid combination or monitor closely.

 Antiplatelet drugs (aspirin, clopidogrel): theoretical additive bleeding risk.